itcorner/MPDRussoundPi/README.md

 # MPDRussoundPi

 MPDRussoundPi is a Python-based control stack for Russound multi-room audio systems.
-It combines service setup automation, runtime control scripts, and a modern browser UI for day-to-day operation.
+It combines service setup automation, runtime control scripts, and a browser UI for day-to-day operation.

 The repository currently includes:

 - Russound + MPD setup automation for target hosts (Ansible playbooks).
 - Runtime scripts for audio setup and MPD orchestration.
 - A token-protected web control server with live synchronization.
+- A controller dashboard with flip-card advanced sound controls and a visible hardware warning banner.
 - A configuration editor for zones and sources.
 - A status monitor for connected clients and recent frontend actions.